twrushby/SpatialMicrosim/example.md

 # About

 This document was created to record the code and output of the example spatial microsimulation in Robin Lovelace's book Spatial microsimulation with R <http://robinlovelace.net/spatial-microsim-book/>.
+The text quotes heavily from the book and care should be taken when using any of the text to correctly cite the source.

 This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.